Anger and anxiety loom over the Republican convention, but there is good news for Trump in court

 Security officials previously announced that people just outside the Secret Service perimeter would be allowed to carry guns openly or concealed as permitted by state law.
 Wisconsin statutes outlaw only machine guns, short-barreled shotguns and silencers.

-Associated Press writer Thomas Beaumont in Pewaukee, Wisconsin, contributed to this report.
+Associated Press writers Thomas Beaumont in Pewaukee, Wisconsin, Christine Fernando in Chicago and Ali Swenson in Minneapolis contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.